KiraaaaLuo/Black-Friday-Return-Prediction_Project/README.md

   2. **Data Cleaning**:
      - Export a Subset: select a subset of Black Friday sales data and export the file for us to do some EDA (select * from group_2.trnsact where saledate='2004-11-24';).
 Please visit: [ESD_Dataset_Black_Friday_subset](ESD_Dataset_Black_Friday_subset).
 Meanwhile, we update this new table in our database as well.
-     - Deal with null values and some basic EDA: details here [week 6 update]()
+     - Deal with null values and some basic EDA about the TRNSACT table: details here [week 6 update](week5.pdf)

   <h3>To Do:</h3>

   1. Continue with stage 2: Data Cleaning.
 Focus more removing null values, standardize data type, EDA, and data visualization.
+  2. Inner join TRNSACT with other tables with another table called skstinfo to find the retail price to see whether we should drop or keep these transactions which has orgprice=0

-  2. Work towards feature selection and build the classification model
+  3. Work towards feature selection and build the classification model

 </details>